rodolfobrandao95/ETL/README.md

 # Extract, Transform, Load

+## Presentation
-#### In this repository, I intend to demonstrate how multi dimensional data modeling for Data Warehouse and ETL process works by applying it manually.
+In this repository, I intend to demonstrate how ETL process and multi dimensional data modeling for Data Warehouse works by applying it manually.

-#### For this sample, it will be used the _Bolsa Família_ program data, provided by the brazilian government's transparency [REST API](http://www.transparencia.gov.br/swagger-ui.html).
+For this sample, it will be used the _Bolsa Família_ program data, provided by the brazilian government's transparency [REST API](http://www.transparencia.gov.br/swagger-ui.html).

 ___